For the exhumation of a body or cremated remains from consecrated ground, it will be necessary to obtain a Faculty from the Chancellor of the Diocese.

 Each proposal for a faculty to authorise an exhumation will be considered on its particular circumstances, but the general presumption is that exhumation will be authorised only if the circumstances are exceptional.

-A special form of Faculty Petition is used for application for exhumation, and applicants should read the guidance notes carefully when considering whether to make an application.
-Advice can be sought from the Diocesan Registrar or Clerk.
-There are Guiidance Notes – Faculty Petitions (updated 04.01.2022) which explain the faculty process and any costs that may be involved.
+The application form for a Faculty is called a Petition and applicants should read the accompanying guidance notes carefully when considering whether to make an application.
+Advice can also be sought from the Diocesan Registrar or Clerk.
+The guidance notes explain in the detail both the process and fees: